-As an alternative, a transdermal glucose measurement represented as a "temporary tattoo" received widespread coverage, based on an article "Tattoo-Based Noninvasive Glucose Monitoring: A Proof-of-Concept Study," Amay J. Bandodkar.
-Et al., Anal.
+As an alternative, a transdermal glucose measurement represented as a "temporary tattoo" received widespread coverage, based on an article "Tattoo-Based Noninvasive Glucose Monitoring: A Proof-of-Concept Study," Amay J. Bandodkar, Joseph Wang, et al., Anal.
 Chem.
 2015, 87, 394-398, and described as a "flexible, low-cost, and aesthetically pleasing iontophoretic-biosensing tattoo platform."
 Like the GlucoWatch, this approach also uses reverse iontophoresis, but supplemental data show no comparison to reference glucose values.

 The authors contend that a reduced current density below that used by the GlucoWatch will prevent the skin damage reported for that device.
-Publication of results will be needed to determine if this has been achieved, and if the other reported problems of the GlucoWatch have been overcome.
-The company resulting from this effort was originally "Electrozyme;" now "Biolinq," and Prof. Joseph Wang is the "Technology Innovator" in a YouTube video showing the screen-printing fabrication of the tattoos.
+Publication of results that were needed to determine if this has been achieved, and if the other reported problems of the GlucoWatch have been overcome, have not appeared.

+The company resulting from this effort was originally "Electrozyme;" now "Biolinq,1" and Prof. Joseph Wang is the "Technology Innovator" in a YouTube video showing the screen-printing fabrication of the tattoos.
 Dr. Wang has also had a patent issue (US 10,501,770) regarding creating glucose sensors by direct-drawing of enzymatic inks.